devopsdays/devopsdays-web/content/events/2016-amsterdam/workshops/philipp-krenn.md

 </p>

 <p>
  This workshop gives you an overview of the four technologies, how they are working together, and how they can solve your problems.
-And of course attendees are setting up the full stack on their laptop to try it out for themselves!"
+And of course attendees are setting up the full stack on their laptop to try it out for themselves!
 </p>